pruthviraj7171/vlsi-learning-journey/[1]-STAGE-(A)-DIGITAL-DESIGN/[02]-Number-System/1)-Number-System-Conversion.md

 ---------------

 ## Hxadecimal To Binary
-The convertion of hexadecimal to binary
+The conversion of hexadecimal to binary

 ### For Example
 we have an Hexadecimal number